Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 1. As administrator, press the Windows key and type `Task Scheduler` and Enter.
 2. In the right panel, click on `Create Basic Task`.
-3. Name `Run kiosk on boot` and click Next.
+3. Name `KioskOnBoot` and click Next.
 4. When asked `When do you want the task to start?`, select `When I log on`.
 Click Next.
 5. When asked `What action do you wan the task to perform?` select `Start a program`
 6. Clicking Next will bring you to the Action page.
 Enter "powershell.exe" under "Program/script",